UNPAID SALES COMMISSIONS

 Natalie Koss assists salespeople in collecting their unpaid sales commissions.
 It is unlawful for your employer to withhold commissions on sales made during your employment.
 Whether you’re currently employed or recently terminated, you may be able to recover your unpaid sales commissions.
 Ms. Koss is experienced in representing sales professionals who are owed commissions.

-Natalie Koss has extensive and specialized experience representing salespeople and sales managers from many industries, including:
+Natalie Koss has provided experienced representation to salespeople and sales managers in many industries and sectors, including:

-- Medical Devices
+- Medical Devices & Pharmaceuticals

-- Real Estate
+- Real Estate & Insurance Brokerage

-- Media & Communications
+- Online Advertising, Media & Communications

 - Building Materials & Construction